Umami Pot

 Japanese Pickled Whole Cucumbers (Asazuke)

-Japanese Pickled Whole Cucumbers are not only visually appealing but also a delightful treat to eat.
-These crunchy cucumbers, seasoned with just the right amount of saltiness, offer an addictive flavor that is cherished across generations in Japan.
+Japanese Pickled Whole Cucumbers are not only visually appealing but also a delightful treat.
+These crunchy cucumbers, seasoned with just the right amount of salt, offer an addictive flavor that has been cherished for generations in Japan.

 ↓ Step-by-Step Recipe